 Some botanists and agriculture experts feel green fescue grass is the most important species to the high altitude regions of northern Oregon.
 It also ranges into Washington and British Columbia.
 This is a true grass in the family Poaceae, which is a long lived perennial.
 It grows in thick bunches alongside other native grasses and flowering wildflowers.
 One of the most important bits of green fescue information is its cold tolerance.
 This is an alpine plant very adapted to cold seasons.

 Greenleaf fescue ornamental grass is a clumping plant.
-It grows 1 to 3 feet in height and has mostly basal, erect, smooth leaf blades.
+It grows 1 to 3 feet (31-91 cm.) in height and has mostly basal, erect, smooth leaf blades.
+These are deeply green and may be curled or infolded.
+The plants active growing period is in spring and summer.
+It goes semi-dormant in winter and loses its leaves, which regrow the next spring.

 The grass is not commercially available as a landscape specimen but it has vigorous seed production and growing green fescue is fairly easy if you get hold of some seed heads.
-These appear in late spring and are erect, short and open and bluish purple when young.
+These appear in late spring and are erect, short, and open as well as bluish purple when young.
 Seed heads mature to tan when ripe.

 Green Fescue Information